-In her memoir Mary described how she came to Cambridge for ‘general cultivation’ and only expected to stay for three terms.
-She chose to study Latin, History, Literature and Logic, which Reverend Paley thought of as ‘such a safe subject’.
+In What I Remember Mary describes how she came to Cambridge for ‘general cultivation’ and only expected to stay for three terms.
+She chose to study Latin, History and Literature along with Logic, which Reverend Paley thought of as ‘such a safe subject’.
 But if he thought that his daughter would be unchanged by a Cambridge education he was mistaken.
 In her first term Mary obediently attended evangelical services and taught at St Giles’s Sunday school, as her father wished.
 But soon, she said, ‘Mill’s Inductive Logic and Ecce Homo and Herbert Spencer and the general tone of thought gradually undermined my old beliefs’, and with the encouragement of her lecturer, the economist Alfred Marshall (whom she later married), she changed subjects to study Moral Sciences (Political Economy, Politics and Philosophy).
 In 1874 Mary Paley was one of the first two women to take Cambridge University’s Moral Sciences Tripos, and the following year she became Newnham College’s first residential woman lecturer in economics.

-Ann Kennedy Smith, May 2019
+Ann Kennedy Smith